aleksandar-b/blog/.history/_posts/2023-03-15-on-the-status-field-and-bounded-context_20230319121204.markdown

 I want to talk about new code smell - I want to name it as multiple substatuses code smell.
 Based on this I also want to propose a new practical solution for decomposing bounded context.

-You may have come across so-called "God classes" in your code, which typically have a status or state field along with several other "substatuses" like `paymentStatus`, `shippingStatus`, `submissionStatus`.
+You may have come across so-called "God classes" in your code, which typically have a status or state field along with several other "subStatuses" like `paymentStatus`, `shippingStatus`, `submissionStatus`.

 ```js
 class Ticket {